What is ScanIt?

 - We can only provide one article or chapter from a book or single issue of a journal at a time.

-- The Library Annex will scan up to 50 pages.
+- Due to demand and capacity, the Library Annex can scan up to 50 pages.

 - Documents are scanned at 300 dpi, black and white, but color is available upon request.
 Note that images are not generally print-quality.